 Bloodwork screenings are a key factor in obtaining the highest level of health and well-being.
 The sensitive medical data and results that are collected as a result of your bloodwork, are kept safe and in secure hands when performed at Midwest Express Clinic Urgent Care.

-Your bloodwork screening will take place in two parts:
+Your bloodwork screening will take place in two visits:

-- The first visit for patient history and exam, looking for anything that might suggest additional tests outside the routine labs;
+- Your first visit takes a look at your history and you receive an examination, looking for anything that might suggest the need for additional tests outside routine labs;

-- The second visit goes over your results and discusses lifestyle changes, possible medications, and timing for any repeat or additional labs.
+- Your second visit goes over your results and discusses lifestyle changes, possible medications, and timing for any repeat or additional labs.

 The bloodwork screening measures factors of your health such as: